Head-To-Head Review: Myers Industries (MYE) & Its Peers

 Myers Industries (NYSE:MYE – Get Rating) is one of 21 public companies in the “Plastics products, not elsewhere classified” industry, but how does it compare to its peers?
 We will compare Myers Industries to related businesses based on the strength of its analyst recommendations, earnings, valuation, risk, dividends, profitability and institutional ownership.

-This table compares Myers Industries and its peers gross revenue, earnings per share and valuation.
+This table compares Myers Industries and its peers revenue, earnings per share (EPS) and valuation.

 |Gross Revenue